Project Information

 Support bicycle travel by extending safe bicycle infrastructure and connect downtown to the Broadway Bridge and Ann Arbor’s north side.

-- Meet the goals of the DDA’s Development Plan and the A2 Moving Together Toward Vision Zero Plan
+• Meet the goals of the A2 Moving Together Toward Vision Zero Plan and the DDA’s Development Plan.

-The Division Street Bikeway Extension will continue the two-way bikeway from its current endpoint at Catherine Street to the Broadway Bridge, where it will connect to the multi-use path that crosses the bridge.
-The DDA previously conducted public engagement and completed the conceptual design for the project as part of the Downtown Area Circulation Study.
-The next step is to prepare final engineering plans and prepare the project to go out to bid as part of the City Engineering's 2027 resurfacing project.
+The Division Street Bikeway Extension will continue the two-way bikeway from its current endpoint at Catherine Street to Broadway Street.
+Initial public engagement and the conceptual design for the project was completed as part of the Downtown Area Circulation Study.
+The next step is to prepare final engineering plans and prepare the project to go out to bid for construction in 2027.

 Partners

-The project is a collaboration between the City of Ann Arbor DDA, Engineering, and Transportation units.
-The DDA will lead the final design phase of this project, and City Engineering will lead construction.
+The project is a collaboration between 3 city units: Engineering, Transportation, and the DDA.
+Transportation and the DDA will organize the final design phase of this project, and City Engineering will lead construction.

 Project Funding